TAMIRAT-ALEMAYEHU/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is current working directory displaying script
+# This is the root directory, that contains all project files with in it.